-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MARCH 13, 1985 By Steve Newton Like Tina Turner and Patti Austin, Chaka Khan is one of those commanding vocalists who--no matter how great a song is--always make their singing the best thing about it.
-Chaka Khan has been making beautiful music for many years now, both on her … Continue reading Album review: Chaka Khan, I Feel For You (1985)
+ORIGINALLY PUBLISHED ON MARCH 13, 1985 By Steve Newton Like Tina Turner and Patti Austin, Chaka Khan is one of those commanding vocalists who--no matter how great a song is--always make their singing the best thing about it.
+Chaka Khan has been making beautiful music for many years now, both on her own and with … Continue reading Album review: Chaka Khan, I Feel For You (1985)

 Tag: David Foster

-Prairie Prince on “She’s a Beauty” and what sets the Tubes apart from the rest of the bands
+Prairie Prince on the new hit “She’s a Beauty” and what sets the Tubes apart from the rest of the bands

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, AUG.
+ORIGINALLY PUBLISHED ON AUG.
 5, 1983 By Steve Newton The Tubes will be opening for Peter Gabriel and David Bowie at this Tuesday's big concert in The Dome.
-I reached the band's drummer Prairie Prince over the phone in Toronto recently and asked him about their new album, current stage show, and … Continue reading Prairie Prince on “She’s a Beauty” and what sets the Tubes apart from the rest of the bands
+I reached the band's drummer Prairie Prince over the phone in Toronto recently and asked him about their new album, current stage show, and proposed "theme park". … Continue reading Prairie Prince on the new hit “She’s a Beauty” and what sets the Tubes apart from the rest of the bands

 My one and only interview with Canadian guitar great Gaye Delorme